Guide for Applicants

 Voting Period: June 10th – July 1st

-During this time, Ada holders will be able to cast their votes for their preferred candidates using the stake-based system.
+During this time, DReps will be able to cast their votes for their preferred candidates.
+No profile edits are allowed once voting begins.

 Results Announcement: July 5th